 What does neuro-rehabilitation do?

-‘Rehabilitation aims to reduce the impact of (brain) injury by resoration of damaged function, or compensation for lost function, within the limitations of underlying diseas, to optimise physical, cognitive, psychological and social function.’
+‘Rehabilitation aims to reduce the impact of (brain) injury by the restoration of damaged function, or compensation for lost function, within the limitations of underlying disease, to optimise physical, cognitive, psychological and social function.’
+(Seeley & Hutchinson, 2006)

 What do we know?